Close

 Meals Read More

-The lodge team will keep us well fed with freshly prepared cooked breakfast, packed lunches and three-course evening meals using local produce.
+The lodge team will keep us well-fed with freshly prepared breakfasts, packed lunches, and three course evening meals using local produce.
 Special dietary requirements can be catered for.

 Inclusions Read More

-• 7 nights accommodation in an exclusive wilderness lodge.
+• Seven nights accommodation in an exclusive-use wilderness lodge.

 Blue Graded 4-6

 Blue graded walking holidays are suitable for fit and experienced hikers.
-We walk at a good pace and you can expect to be out for 6-8 hours a day.
-You will not always be on a path and the terrain underfoot can be rough and boggy, including boulder fields and mountain tops.
-Some of the daily walks will involve a mountain ascent of over 3000ft / 900m high.
-Daily distances will be typically up to 16km but may be longer occasionally.
+We walk at a good pace, and you can expect to be out for 6-8 hours a day.
+You will not always be on a path, and the terrain underfoot can be rough and boggy, including boulder fields and mountain tops.
+Some of the daily walks will involve a mountain ascent of over 900 m/3,000 ft high.
+Daily distances will be typically up to 16 km/10 miles but may be longer occasionally.
 Daily hike details are available in the itinerary.

 Travel - Arrival and Departure Read More

-You will be returned to Inverness station for 6:30pm on the final day of the trip.
+You will be returned to Inverness station by 6.30pm on the final day of the trip.

 Speak to an Expert